sonatype/chef-nexus-repository-manager/README.md

  - nexus_repository_manager::rh-docker
    Uses the nexus_repository_manager::docker recipe but includes additional meta data to comform with Kubernetes and OpenShift standards, a directory with the licenses applicable to the software and a man file for help on how to use the software.
-It also uses an ENTRYPOINT script the ensure the running user has access to the appropriate permissions for OpenShift 'restricted' SCC.
+It also uses an ENTRYPOINT script to ensure the running user has access to the appropriate permissions for OpenShift 'restricted' SCC.

 #### Red Hat help.1